EliseZeroTwo/lua-src-rs/README.md

-# lua-src
+# picolua-src

 This crate contains the sources of PicoLua 5.4 and logic to build them.
-Intended to be consumed by the [mlua](https://crates.io/crates/mlua) crate but usable elsewhere.
+Intended to be consumed by my fork of the [mlua](https://crates.io/crates/mlua) crate which can be found [here](https://github.com/EliseZeroTwo/picolua-src).

 # License

-This project is licensed under [MIT license](http://opensource.org/licenses/MIT)
+This project is licensed under the [MIT license](http://opensource.org/licenses/MIT)

 # Credits